callmej0/ros2_documentation/source/Tutorials/Advanced/Ament-Lint-For-Clean-Code.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Let's create a simple C++ program named ``example.cpp``.
-We will add a few lines of code that violate coding standards
+We will add a few lines of code that violate coding standards:

 .. code-block:: cpp